MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this policy, the default link for the Help menu or the F1 key is used.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No